 (2) The name, address and zip code of the manufacturer, packer or distributor must also appear on the label.

-(3) A declaration of net contents must appear in the lower thirty percent of the label panel expressed as weight such as “Net wt.
-30 oz.
-(1 lb.
-14 oz.)”.
+(3) A declaration of net contents must appear in the lower thirty percent of the label panel expressed as weight (in both avoirdupois and metric weights) such as “Net wt.
+16 oz (454 g)”.